orujovshah/migrate-to-spotify/README.md

 All dependencies are automatically installed via `requirements.txt`.

 **First-Time Model Download:**
-- The semantic matching model (~420MB) downloads automatically on first use
+- The semantic matching model downloads automatically on first use
+- Model size depends on your selection (60MB-420MB, or no download for string-only mode)
 - One-time download, cached locally for future use
 - Download happens in the background when you fetch tracks
+- **Model Options:**
+  - `paraphrase-MiniLM-L3-v2` - Lightweight (~60MB), fast matching with decent accuracy
+  - `all-MiniLM-L6-v2` - Balanced (~80MB), fast matching with good accuracy
+  - `all-MiniLM-L12-v2` - Enhanced (~120MB), balanced performance with very good accuracy
+  - `all-mpnet-base-v2` - Advanced (~420MB, default), best matching accuracy
+  - `string_only` - No download required, basic text similarity matching

 </details>